-Performance Measure 3 Achievement Analysis Returns on investments reflect growth against CPI.
-Cash returns on property are negative given the operating losses.
+Performance Measure 3 Achievement Analysis Returns on investments reflect growth Cash returns on property were negative.
 Property .
-Holiday facilities recorded an operational loss and, as such, a negative return on investment.
-However, a pleasing increase in value on revaluation of 9.38% for the CPI for the eight capital cities averaged 2.1%.
-Ambassador apartment's revaluation provided a 9.38% increase on gross book value - well Ambassador site and apartments was welcome. above CPI.
-Investment .
-Positive returns for most of the financial year were reflected in the 6.90% annual compound return.
-Investment return was 6.90%.
-Positive returns from the investment portfolio and asset values were offset by a negative return of holiday operations.
-With proactive and targeted marketing, it is anticipated operational outcomes for holiday facilities will move towards a cash neutral outcome.
+Holiday facilities recorded an operational loss against CPI. and, as such, a negative return on investment.
+The worth of the Colonial investment portfolio CPI for the eight capital cities averaged increased 7.16% and provided earnings of Investment .
+Positive returns for most of the financial year 2.1%. \$0.123m. were reflected in the earnings and growth in the portfolio.
+A compound return of 6.72% was achieved for the year.
+Positive returns from the investment portfolio were offset by a negative return of holiday operations.
+However, for the first time in a number of years an overall operational surplus was achieved.